-- EKPC will use the following solar generation assumptions for facilities that have executed ISA/ICSA and KY Certificate to Construct: - Solar generating facilities connected to the EKPC transmission system will be modeled as generation within the EKPC zone. - For baseline planning studies, solar facilities without storage EKPC will model the PJMidentified maximum facility output for the solar in the summer peak models and zero output in the winter peak models. - For baseline planning studies, solar facilities with storage EKPC will model the PJMidentified maximum facility output for the solar and storage in the summer peak models and only the storage output in the winter peak models. - EKPC will use the following behind the meter (BTM) generator assumptions: - BTM generation will not be explicitly modeled. - The delivery point load where the BTM generator is connected, will be reduced by the seasonal generator output capability.
+- EKPC will use the following solar generation assumptions for facilities that are not in suspension and have executed ISA/ICSA and KY Certificate to Construct: - Solar generating facilities connected to the EKPC transmission system will be modeled as generation within the EKPC zone. - For baseline planning studies, solar facilities without storage EKPC will model the PJMidentified maximum facility output for the solar in the summer peak models and zero output in the winter peak models. - For baseline planning studies, solar facilities with storage EKPC will model the PJMidentified maximum facility output for the solar and storage in the summer peak models and only the storage output in the winter peak models. - EKPC will use the following behind the meter (BTM) generator assumptions: - BTM generation will not be explicitly modeled. - The delivery point load where the BTM generator is connected, will be reduced by the generator actual output.